Participate Civics: Middle School

 How Can You Identify the Common Good in Your Communities?

-Essential Questions Standards Learning Outcomes
+Essential Questions | Standards | Learning Outcomes |

+Who has power in your community?
 What are the sources of their power?
+How do they use their power? |

-SS.CV.3.6-8: Compare the means by which individuals and groups change societies, promote the common good, and protect rights.
+SS.CV.1.6-8: Evaluate the powers and responsibilities of citizens, political parties, interest groups, and the media.
+SS.CV.3.6-8: Compare the means by which individuals and groups change societies, promote the common good, and protect rights. |

-Students will be able to: Make connections between their identity and the communities to which they belong.
+Students will know: How identity and community are connected.
+Students will be able to: Make connections between their identity and the communities to which they belong. |

-Eighth-Graders and Their Communities:
+Eighth-Graders and Their Communities: Meet Melat

 I am an 8th grader at Disney Magnet School.
 Some groups that I belong to are the Disney community, Gen-Z, and my community in which I live in.
 Two current issues that are most important to me are climate change, and water accessibility around the world.